Counseling Degrees & Licenses in Oklahoma

 Standard school counselor certificates issued in Oklahoma are valid for five years.

-To renew, school counselors must submit a completed application, pay a $50 renewal fee, and complete 125 professional development units.
+To renew, school counselors must submit a completed application, pay the renewal fee, and complete 125 professional development units.

 Substance Abuse Counseling Licenses in Oklahoma